r-webutils/suitr/README.md

 Special cards
 -------------

-Tere are currently 3 "special" cards implemented which do not match the rank-suit pattern of the cards above.
+There are currently 3 "special" cards implemented which do not match the rank-suit pattern of the cards above.
 Those are wrapped into a named list which can be obtained with `card_specials()`.

 ``` r
 names(card_specials())